 - 9.2.1 Existing buildings are tightly grouped in two main areas, the old town, to the west of the Priory Church and the new town, which includes Barn Garth, Aynsome Road and Haggs Lane.
 The open spaces between and around the old town and the new town areas contribute to the significance of the conservation area.
-On the Local Plan Land allocations map, three different types of open space are designated in Cartmel: Public open space, which includes the cemetery and the Priory burial ground; Amenity open space (no public access) which includes the fields north and south of The Causeway that separate the two parts of historic Cartmel; and Space used for outdoor sports facilities (the racecourse and Cartmel Priory School). - 9.2.2 Other areas of land within the Conservation Area also contribute to the significance of the conservation area, these include open land to the north of Priest Lane which includes scheduled monument areas related to the medieval Priory.
-The Conservation area character appraisal identifies the predominantly undeveloped nature of Priest Lane along most of its length, particularly on its northern side, as reason for much of its importance to the special character of the area (paragraph 6.2.12). - 9.2.3 The fields to the north of Priest Lane identified in the appraisal's Townscape features map for affording views out of the conservation area could be considered for designation as open space through the next Local Plan review.
+On the Local Plan Land allocations map, three different types of open space are designated in Cartmel: Public open space, which includes the cemetery and the Priory burial ground; Amenity open space (no public access) which includes the fields north and south of The Causeway that separate the two parts of historic Cartmel; and Space used for outdoor sports facilities (the racecourse and Cartmel Priory School). - 9.2.2 Other areas of land within the conservation area also contribute to the significance of the conservation area, these include open land to the north of Priest Lane which includes scheduled monument areas related to the medieval Priory.
+The Conservation Area Character Appraisal identifies the predominantly undeveloped nature of Priest Lane along most of its length, particularly on its northern side, as reason for much of its importance to the special character of the area (paragraph 6.2.12). - 9.2.3 The fields to the north of Priest Lane identified in the appraisal's Townscape features map (included at Appendix 6) for affording views out of the conservation area from Priest Lane could be considered for designation as open space through the next Local Plan review.
 The Character Appraisal also identifies the small triangular area at Town End as a distinctive open green space and is identified on the Townscape features map (see paragraph 6.1.6 and 6.2.17), this area could also be considered for designation as open space through the next Local Plan Review.

-Figure 7 Open land/fields in the conservation area to the North of Priest Lane
+Figure 8 Open land/fields in the conservation area to the North of Priest Lane which includes area of land that is also scheduled